cjlh/kuka-rsi-ros-interface/README.md

 ## To-do

+- [ ] Finish code documentation
-- [ ] Add yaml config files for IP, port, etc.
+- [ ] Implement config file loading (config does not currently have any effect)
 - [ ] Rename services to include namespace
+- [ ] Implement A6 rotation with additional service